yamatatsu/vscode-bicep-for-openvsx/README.md

 - Defer to the Bicep CLI for build/compile operations
 - Avoid duplicating functionality available in other tools
 - Keep the extension small and fast

+## Contributing

+See [CONTRIBUTING.md](CONTRIBUTING.md) for development setup, build instructions, and testing guidelines.

 ## License